Agoric/documentation/main/ertp/api/amount-math.md

 ## Value

 `values` describe how much of something can be owned or shared.
-A fungible `value` is normally represented by a natural number.
+A fungible `value` is normally represented by a natural number BigInt.
 Other `values` may be represented as strings naming a particular right, or an arbitrary object that sensibly represents the rights at issue.

+Note that numbers in a value are represented as type `BigInt`, which allows for arbitrarily large numbers.
+BigInts are depicted as an integer with an appended "n"; e.g. 10n, 137n.
+See the [BigInt section in the JavaScript Distributed Programming Guide](/distributed-programming.md#bigint) for details.

 ## makeLocalAmountMath(issuer)
 - `issuer`: `{issuer}`